kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   idx_kmeans = KMeans(n_clusters=4).fit(np.hstack((x, y, z))).labels_

-The result of the K-Means clustering can be plotted in 3D:
+The result of K-Means clustering can then be plotted in 3D:

 .. code:: python